yasoob/personal_blog/content/posts/deploying-django-docker-nginx-uwsgi.md

 categories: ['sysadmin', 'python', 'django', 'nginx', 'docker']
 ---

-# Deploying Django project using NGINX, Docker and UWSGI
+# How to Deploy old Django project using NGINX, Docker and UWSGI

 I maintain an old website for a client which was originally developed in 2015.
 It hasn't been updated for the last 5 years and uses Django 1.7 and some Django extensions which haven't been updated for Django 3.
 I recently decided to move the website to a new server and had to repackage the Django code in a Docker container.
 It took me some time to get it working correctly so I hope this article can save some time for those who might be in the same boat.